 Can I use this recipe for meal prep?

 Absolutely!
 We portion out with steamed broccoli and rice or quinoa, and don't forget a big scoop of that honey garlic sauce!
 We even freeze our lunch bowls and thaw as needed.

 - make it paleo- swap the soy sauce for coconut aminos and make your own paleo-compliant Worcestershire sauce

 - make it gluten-free- swap the soy sauce for coconut aminos or tamari

 - low carb- you could try swapping the honey for monk fruit sweetener.
 I'd try 1 tablespoon and see how it tastes.

-- I used this baking dish from Crate & Barrel but any deep 9 x 9 inch baking dish should work
+- I used my favorite Crate & Barrel baking dish but any deep 9 x 9 inch baking dish should work

 - For making freezer packs: you can find my favorite baggie holders here, and the freezer bags I used here OR I'd recommend one of these large 1.5 L Silicone Reusable Freezer Bags, just make sure to freeze upright